 - Timeless: It’s easy for logos to start looking dated after a few years.
 That’s why even the most recognizable brands in the world will tweak their logos to bring them up to date.

 - Versatile: The point of a logo is that you can use it everywhere, so it needs to work in different settings—full color, black and white, small and large, square, landscape, etc.

-- Appropriate: Does your logo appeal to your audience?
+- Appropriate: Does your logo fit your brand voice and appeal to your audience?
 Does it match what your company does?
 Many companies pivot or shift their focus and forget to check if their visuals still match the business.